gurditsingh/hydeout/_posts/test.md

 	val stream:KStream[String,String]=table.toStream()
 ```

+### 2) Stream to Table
- - **Stream to Table** — A Stream could be viewed as table.
+A Stream could be viewed as table.
 A stream can be seen as a changelogs of a table.
 Where each data record in the stream captures a state change of the table.

 We can turn a stream into a table_ by aggregating the stream with operations such as `COUNT()` or `SUM()`

 **Example:**
 To sometime helpful to transform a KStream to KTable. by two ways we can create a KTable from KStream.

  - Chain a groupByKey() and apply any aggregation step.
 	 ```scala